nktknshn/idrive-cli/README.md

 `idrive ls -S size -R -h size /`

 Recursive listing (may take some time to process deep trees).
-The command below will save the whole tree into the cache
+Note: the command below will save the whole tree into the cache

 `idrive ls -R '/`